HappyAgarwal918/sms/README.md

 5- php artisan serve

 // Need env file, sms database and credentials.

-// php version 8 or above
+## Server Requirements

+PHP version 7.4 or higher is required, with the following extensions installed: